This week, American millionaire and amateur golfer Eben Byers died after drinking radioactive water for years.

 An arm injury in 1927 had driven Byers from doctor to doctor in search of a cure.
 Finally, a physician had advised him to try Radithor, a new medicine made up of water infused with the highly radioactive element of radium.
-Yes, many people used to believe that high amounts of radioactivity was healthy for the body.
+Yes, many people used to believe that high amounts of radioactivity were healthy for the body.

 Due entirely to the passage of time, Byers’ injury soon stopped distressing him, which he put down to the Radithor.
 He felt so invigorated by the stuff he continued to take it, downing up to three bottles a day.